Kohler Voltage Regulator Test (Guide)

 • Confirm the battery voltage is above 12.5V.

-• Now, start the engine and accelerate the engine to 3000 RPM.
+• Now, start the engine and accelerate it to 3000 RPM.

 • The voltage should be within 13-15V.